edgelesssys/marblerun/docs/verification.md

 The first step is to establish trust with the whole microservice mesh.
 Therefore, Marblerun exposes the `/quote` endpoint that returns a quote and a root certificate for the whole mesh.
-Verifying the quote can be done by manually, but to ease the process we provide the Edgeless Remote Attestation tools ([era](https://github.com/edgelesssys/era)) for this purpose:
+Verifying the quote can be done manually, but to ease the process we provide the Edgeless Remote Attestation tools ([era](https://github.com/edgelesssys/era)) for this purpose:

 ```bash
 # If you have EdgelessRT installed